petergridge/irrigation_component_v2/README.md

 # irrigation_component_v2
 Home assistant custom component based on template switches optimised to use inputs from lovelace to configure

+The driver for this project is to provide an easy to configure user interface for a non technical user. the goal is that once the inital configuration is done all the features can be modified through lovelace cards without needing to touch any yaml.

+While this leads to a small reduction in flexibility from the initial project the usability and clean interface attempt to mirror a standard irrigation controller.

 # Irrigation
 ![Irrigation|690x469,50%](irrigation.PNG)
 The irrigation component provides the capability to control your irrigation solenoids.